 We Love Istanbul!
 That is the best way to start this post!
 And because we like this huge and contrasting city so much, that we can share with you all our travel secrets.
 Details about where to stay, what to do in Istanbul and how to enjoy this fascinating place.
 Be prepared for great Istanbul travel tips.

 Probably you already heard that Istanbul is the connection between east and west.
 Where ancient and modern life walk side by side.
 Centuries of history, empires, cultures and faiths.
-I know this speech sometimes sound a bit cliché, but it´s totally true!
+I know this speech sometimes sound a bit cliché, but it’s totally true!
 Istanbul is made of beautiful contrasts, two worlds in just one place.

-To start out travel plan let me ask you one thing: What is your style of travelling?
+To start out travel plan let me ask you one thing: What is your style of travel?
 I’m not talking about hotel budget or restaurant preferences.
 My question is: What do you expect from your trip to Istanbul?
 Long days and quiet nights?
 Some sightseeing during the day and roof parties for the sunset?
-The answer for these questions will help you to organize your travel and to fall in love with Istanbul.
+The answer to these questions will help you to organize your travel and to fall in love with Istanbul.

 » Where to stay in Istanbul